Physsi07/Accounting-Practice-Software-Engineering-/Account Management Software V2/readme.md

 ### Requirements:
 - The client wants to be able to manage the sales tax of his client companies.
+- The sales tax needs to paid to each state based on the peroid and by collection dates.
 - Track the amount of transactions in the sales account and the amount of sales tax in the Escrow account for every client.
 - Send or display a statement to the client for monthly transactions.
 - 5 clients and 5 different POS( point-of-sales).